Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 You’ve probably seen this before.
 A shiny new tech comes along, promising to change everything, and compliance is left scrambling to figure out the risks nobody thought about.
 But AI?
 It’s different.
 It’s already here, embedded in how your organization works, whether you’re ready for it or not.

-Think about it.
-Someone’s using ChatGPT to review contracts.
-Marketing is pushing out AI-generated campaigns.
-IT just rolled out a few “AI-powered” tools without looping anyone in.
-Meanwhile, the rules you’re trying to follow seem to change every other month, and the AI governance advice out there?
+The rules you’re trying to follow seem to change every other month, and the AI governance advice out there?
 It doesn’t feel connected to the day-to-day realities of compliance work.
 It’s one thing to talk about risk in theory.
 It’s another to sit in front of an auditor and explain what went wrong.

 We get it.
 It’s frustrating.
 That’s why we focus on creating practical frameworks you can actually use.
-No fluff, no endless theory; just tools that keep up with the speed of the tech.
+No fluff, no endless theory; just tools and methods that keep up with the speed of the tech.
 Because when someone’s asking tough questions, a good plan beats good intentions every time.

 NIST AI Risk Management Framework (AI RMF 1.0)